The Evolution of Political Ideals at LYRATEK.COM

 It is important to remember that both corporations and government are made of ordinary people, and we are all evolving together.
 Scare tactics have often been employed to cause the common person to give up his or her power and allow others to control them.
 Theoretically, government should be trusted greater, because they are accountable to the people.
 Yet how many people only look hastily at what government is doing when required to vote?
 How many take the extra step to get involved in democracy and have their voices heard on important issues?
 How many of us pay attention to the new laws and new changes to laws that government makes between elections?

 And what's good for the ideal of democracy in government is good for the corporation as well, according to Dr. Stephen Covey.
-He says that corporate mission statements should ideally be collective agreements co-written by all the employees, customers, and vendors of an organization, in addition to its management.
+He says that corporate mission statements should ideally be collective agreements co-written by all the employees, customers, and suppliers of an organization, in addition to its management.

 I submit that it is only out of distrust of each other in the community that we ask the government to control our neighbour, and with distrust of government itself running rampant, this only adds one more layer of complication to a society that desperately needs to simplify its fundamentals.